-In the Picker-to-Goods methodology, the picker is assigned to an order (or part of an order) and he/she travels to the location where the good is stored.
+In the Picker-to-Goods method, the picker is assigned to an order (or part of an order) and he/she travels to the location where the goods are stored.
 Then, the picker collects the item and delivers it to the dispatcher to prepare the goods for shipping.

-The following are the most common Picker-to-Goods methodologies use in today’s warehouses and DCs.
+The following are the most common Picker-to-Goods methods used in today’s warehouses and DCs.